 Barclays Capital Inc. and J.P.
-Morgan Securities LLC are acting as representatives of each of the underwriters named below.
+Morgan Securities LLC are acting as underwriters for the offering.
 Subject to the terms and conditions set forth in a underwriter agreement among us, the selling stockholders and the underwriters, the selling stockholders have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from the selling stockholders, the number of shares of common stock set forth opposite its name below.

 Underwriter Number of Shares

-Barclays Capital Inc 925,366
+Barclays Capital Inc J.P.

-J.P.
 Morgan Securities LLC

-Keefe, Bruyette & Woods, Inc. 96,586

-Raymond James & Associates, Inc 26,341

-Sandler O'Neill & Partners, L.P.
-26,341

 Total 2,000,000